 The other option is to go the Google route and license Android.
 From a pure cash spend perspective, this is the least expensive option and it would allow Nokia to ship its devices at both low and high price points, since the Android OS margin is not what it is for Windows Phone.
 Yes, Microsoft does make royalties off of Google Android, but the issue is having phones that consumers want to buy.
 Android is the number one Smart Phone OS right now in world-wide volumes.
 Since anyone can license Android, we’re very confident that Nokia has it running their labs.
 Of course by going the Android route, that would blow-up its deal with Microsoft.

 Nokia and Cash

 While there are choices on a contingency plan, lack of cash may force Nokia’s hand.
 As many have pointed out, Nokia also needs to conserve cash.
 One way to generate cash is to sell more phones.
 RIM’s new OS isn’t shipping yet and neither is Windows Phone 8.
 Android is shipping now.

-So far, the winning formula for Nokia isn’t there.
+So far, the winning formula for Nokia (now Microsoft Mobile) isn’t there.
 The Lumina 900, certainly a very capable device, is not the iPhone Killer they had hoped for.
 So, the next six months will be very interesting for both Nokia and for RIM.
 One thing is certain, Mobile Ecosystems are the key to success.

 Editors Note: Be sure to check out our premium research, including our 86 page strategic report on Tablets and Mobile Ecosystems.